netdata/netdata/collectors/ebpf.plugin/README.md

 This group has charts demonstrating how applications interact with the Linux kernel to open and close file descriptors.
 It also brings latency charts for several different filesystems.

-Before to enable this option see how [Latency Monitoring](#latency-monitoring) impacts your host performance.
+Before enabling this option see how [Latency Monitoring](#latency-monitoring) impacts your host performance.

 #### Latency Algorithm